Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

 In Fig.~\ref{fig:EOS_joint_constraint}C, we show the combined HIC experimental constraints (labelled HIC Data) at $68\%$ and $95\%$ credibility as well as the resulting posterior distribution for the neutron-star EOS.
-Whereas the FOPI experiment delivers an EOS constraint for symmetric nuclear matter at densities between 1-3$\ns$, the ASY-EOS experiment probes the symmetry energy roughly between 1-2$\ns$.
+Whereas the FOPI experiment delivers an EOS constraint for symmetric nuclear matter at densities in the range 1-3$\ns$, the ASY-EOS experiment probes the symmetry energy roughly between 1 and 2$\ns$.
 The HIC pressure-density constraint includes various sources of uncertainties.
-First, it includes systematic and statistical uncertainties of the experiments and the analysis of its data~\cite{Fevre:2015fza, Russotto:2016ucm}.
-We have explicitly checked the robustness of our results when varying the details of the analysis and employed models, and generally found that our results do not significantly depend on individual model choices; see Tabs.~\ref{tab:skyrme_taylor_table}-\ref{tab:inflated_errors}.
+First, it includes systematic and statistical uncertainties of the experiments and the analysis of its data\cite{Fevre:2015fza, Russotto:2016ucm}.
+We have explicitly checked the robustness of our results when varying the details of the analysis and models used, and generally found that our results do not substantially depend on individual model choices (Extended Data Tabs.~\ref{tab:cse_pwp_comparison}, Extended Data Fig.~\ref{fig:sensitivity_curves} and Supplementary Information).
 Second, when extracting the HIC constraint on neutron-star matter, we vary nuclear matter properties, such as the incompressibility parameter and the symmetry energy at $\ns$, according to the measurements from FOPI and ASY-EOS.
-We have explicitly checked that increasing these uncertainties in agreement with theoretical estimates~\cite{Huth_2021} only leads to minor changes of our final results, see Tab.~\ref{tab:inflated_errors}.
+We have explicitly checked that increasing these uncertainties in agreement with theoretical estimates\cite{Huth_2021} leads to only minor changes of our final results (Extended Data Tab.~\ref{tab:inflated_errors}).

-To enforce the ASY-EOS constraints only at densities where the experiment is sensitive, we use the sensitivity curve for neutrons and charged particles~\cite{Russotto:2016ucm} as a prior for the probed density range.
-We have checked the variation of our results for alternative choices of the sensitivity curve~\cite{Russotto:2016ucm} and found that this has no significant impact on our final results (see Tab.~\ref{tab:sensitivity_table}).
-We find that the HIC constraints prefer stiffer EOSs, i.e., EOSs that have higher pressures at densities up to 2$\ns$, see Fig.~\ref{fig:EOS_joint_constraint}C.
+To enforce the ASY-EOS constraints only at densities for which the experiment is sensitive, we use the sensitivity curve for neutrons and charged particles\cite{Russotto:2016ucm} as a prior for the probed density range.
+We have checked the variation of our results for alternative choices of the sensitivity curve\cite{Russotto:2016ucm} and found that this has no substantial impact on our final results (Extended Data Tab.~\ref{tab:sensitivity_table}).
+We find that the HIC constraints tend to prefer EOSs stiffer than the ones favoured by astrophysical observations (that is, EOSs that have higher pressures at densities up to 2$\ns$; Fig.~\ref{fig:EOS_joint_constraint}C, E).